zanellig/tracker/README.md

 We also don't ask for a gender, because throughout the app, the user will never be referred to indirectly, erasing the necessity of using him/his/her/hers pronouns.

 ## Structure

+## Notes for later development
+- I would like to convert all snake_case to camelCase or viceversa.
+I prefer snake_case as I find it's more readable.